Cat Frazier: Blog

 The content on Frazier's blog, AnimatedText, has a "retro-maximalist" aesthetic recalling the late 1990s' World Wide Web and early social sites like GeoCities.
 Frazier was interested in the customizability and appearance of websites she grew up with, particularly sites such as GeoCities, Myspace, and Blingee.
 This interest began when she came across Internet Archaeology, a website that recovers and shares graphic artifacts from earlier days of internet culture.
 Frazier realized that she was dissatisfied with the principles of graphic design she had learned in her career (e.g. clean, legible, generic), so she embraced the unapologetic tackiness of the old-Internet graphics that she felt created an "empowerment-through-DIY" via their personalization and non-requirement of design expertise.

+Personal life

+Frazier was born on April 5, 1991, in Montgomery, Alabama.

-Frazier has an ongoing problem concerning her identity: people often assume that she is a straight white man.
-In 2015, she began to post selfies of herself to prove that she wasn't who people assumed she was, opposing the "presumed neutrality" of all people on the internet being "straight, white, and male."
+Frazier had an ongoing problem concerning her identity: people often assumed that she was a straight white man; Frazier was black and openly queer.
+In 2015, she began to post selfies of herself to prove that she was not who people assumed she was, opposing the "presumed neutrality" of all people on the internet being "straight, white, and male".

+She died on June 9, 2026, at a hospital in Oakland, California, where she had been admitted three weeks earlier for a heart-related emergency.